Rakie Ayola: Awards

 Ayola was nominated and shortlisted for the 'Female Performance in TV' award in the 2006 Screen Nation Awards, for her role as Kyla Tyson in Holby City.
 She received Honourable Mention for the same role the following year, and was shortlisted again in 2008.
 In 2005, WalesOnline voted Ayola the 29th sexiest woman in Wales, saying of her: "One of our favourite thesps, she's black, beautiful and the term "yummy mummy" should have been made for her."
 She placed 40th in 2008, with the Western Mail noting: "the last 15 years have only seen Rakie become more beautiful and more successful".
 Ayola placed 17th in the awards in 2009.

 Rakie is a Trustee of ACT, the Actors' Children's Trust, and an Ambassador of PIPA, Parents in Performing Arts.
+In 2021, she won a BAFTA for her role in the BBC One drama Anthony.
+In 2023, Ayola was the 18th recipient of the BAFTA Cymru Siân Phillips Award.
+At the same ceremony she also won the BAFTA Cymru Best Actress Award for her performance in BBC1 series The Pact Season 2.

 Personal life

+Ayola has a collection of troll dolls, and played the Moomintroll character Too-Ticky in BBC Radio 4's production of Tove Jansson's Moominland Midwinter.

-Ayola describes herself as "optimistic, cynical, lazy, naive [and] honest".
-She spends her free time "watching television, the theatre, cinema, concerts, indoor wall climbing [and] keeping fit [with] yoga [and] aerobics".
-She has a collection of Troll dolls which she keeps under her bath.
-Ayola has an interest in travel, and has visited Peru and Kenya among other destinations.
-She has expressed a desire to visit Brazil and Argentina, and has "a romantic notion of travelling around Europe in a camper van".
+She has an interest in travel, and has visited places such as Peru and Kenya.
+She has "a romantic notion of travelling around Europe in a camper van".
 Ayola often speaks of her pride in her Welsh upbringing, describing herself as "an Ely girl through and through".
 She was made a Fellow of the Royal Welsh College of Music and Drama in 2003.

-During a 1998 production of Hamlet, Ayola met her future husband, fellow actor Adam Smethurst – son of Love Thy Neighbour star Jack Smethurst.
+During a 1998 production of Hamlet, Ayola met her future husband, fellow actor Adam Smethurst, son of Love Thy Neighbour star Jack Smethurst.
 They met again two years later, during a production of Twelfth Night, and went on to become a couple.
-The pair married in May 2004, and Ayola gave birth to their first daughter, Tansy, in July that year.
-Their second daughter, Shani, was born in January 2009.
+The pair married in May 2004, and Ayola gave birth to their first daughter in July that year.
+Their second daughter was born in January 2009.